 What is the Strengthening Indiana Families Project?

-Strengthening Indiana Families (SIF) is a five-year project primarily funded by the federal Children’s Bureau, Administration for Children and Families, through its Community Collaborations initiative.
+Strengthening Indiana Families (SIF) is a five-year project primarily funded by the federal FIREFLY Children and Family Alliance, Administration for Children and Families, through its Community Collaborations initiative.
 SIF is one of thirteen sites across the country funded by the Children’s Bureau to design, implement and evaluate strategies for the primary prevention of child maltreatment.
 The project is overseen by Indiana University School of Social Work researchers and staff.

 Project Key Components